Are you sure it doesn't support syncing with Gmail contacts? I have a Nokia N9 and the Gmail contacts mysteriously appeared in my contacts.

 The Nokia N9 is the best looking and slickest smartphone Nokia has ever built.
 It's a combination of superbly built hardware and slick, easy to use, elegant software.
 However, it's priced too high to compete with iOS and Android alternatives and we can't help but feel it's about 18 months too late.

-Nokia N9: Design and display
+Nokia N9: Features and performance

 This is kinda odd, there's several reviews that say battery life is great.